Teucrium canadense L.

 The species has been divided into three varieties, two of which occur in Missouri.
 The var. canadense is by far the more common, and is probably the variety pictured above.
 The less common var. occidentale differs in having glandular hairs on the calyx, and leaf undersides which are canescent with dense long hairs.
 A third form, var. hypoleucum, is even rarer, found only in few areas near the Gulf and Atlantic coasts.

-Photographs taken at Logan Creek, Reynolds County, MO., 6-29-03 (DETenaglia); also at Weldon Spring Conservation Area, St. Charles County, MO, 7-6-2007 and 6-13-2012, Klondike County Park, St. Charles County, MO, 7-5-2013, and Shaw Nature Reserve, Franklin County, MO, 6-29-2021 (SRTurner).
+Photographs taken at Logan Creek, Reynolds County, MO., 6-29-03 (DETenaglia); also at Weldon Spring Conservation Area, St. Charles County, MO, 7-6-2007 and 6-13-2012; Klondike County Park, St. Charles County, MO, 7-5-2013; Shaw Nature Reserve, Franklin County, MO, 6-29-2021, and near Labadie, Franklin County, MO, 7-28-2024 (SRTurner).